efeiza/blakegilliland.github.io/_posts/2020-05-29-fuzzyfinal.md

 Notice multiple NA’s for when someone viewed the site but no order was placed.
 That is exactly what we want to know for our next query.

-Next we will create another `VIEW` with the session and order information, including the date, as well as binary indicators for whether they made it to the page after the product page (which is the specific product’s page) and then to the order confirmation page.
+Next we will create another `VIEW` using the one we just made.
+This one will have session and order information, including the date, as well as binary indicators for whether they made it to the page after the product page (which is the specific product’s page) and then to the order confirmation page.